tarwn/lessthandot-hugo/blogs/content/posts/2011-09-30-2011-quarter-3-goals-kicking.md

 **Help Myself**

-I learn more every week than I ever imagined I would, and it’s wonderful.
-I’m still figuring out XEvents and XQuery.
+I learn more every week than I ever imagined I would, and it's wonderful.
+I'm still figuring out XEvents and XQuery.
 I still need to reschedule that certification exam.
 It seems less important now than it did at the beginning of the year.

 **Running**

 I am very close to my goal of 500 miles for the year.
-I’m running in my second half marathon next weekend.
+I'm running in my second half marathon next weekend.
 I would give this goal a thumbs up as well!

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/All/runningshoes.jpg?mtime=1317387489"><img alt="" src="/wp-content/uploads/blogs/All/runningshoes.jpg?mtime=1317387489" width="405" height="225" /></a>